ProjectEventSync/EventSync/README.md

 # EventSync Website
-hello your computer has virus
+hello your computer has vi